-Dental emergencies are issues or problems concerning the teeth and their supporting structure that need the immediate attention of a dental professional.
+Dental emergencies are issues or problems concerning the teeth and their supporting structure that need the immediate attention of a dentist.
 They usually happen due to accidents and injuries and usually involve pain.

 However, there are no strict definitions as to what can be considered as a dental emergency.
 One factor to be considered is whether or not the patient wants immediate care.
 Some accidents that could happen may not necessarily be painful, but is considered as an emergency because the patient wants the problem to be fixed immediately.
 For example, a chipped tooth may not be painful nor is it life threatening.
 However, those who are particularly conscious about their appearance will insist that the tooth be fixed straightaway.